-Professional Accreditation — The business unit (the associate of applied science degree programs in Accounting, Business Technology, and Marketing Management) is accredited by the Accreditation Council for Business Schools and Programs (ACBSP), 11520 West 119th Street, Overland, Park, KS, 66213; however, the associate of science degree program in Consumer Economics and the following associate of applied science degree programs are not accredited programs with ACBSP even though they are offered by the Division of Business and Education: Applied Technical Management, Business Management; Culinary Arts; Early Childhood Care and Education; Hotel, Restaurant, and Tourism Management; Paralegal Studies; and Social Work Assistant.
+Professional Accreditation — The business unit (the associate of applied science degree programs in Accounting, Business Management, Business Technology, and Marketing Management) is accredited by the Accreditation Council for Business Schools and Programs (ACBSP), 11520 West 119th Street, Overland, Park, KS, 66213; however, the following associate of applied science degree programs are not accredited programs with ACBSP even though they are offered by the Division of Business, Industry, and Technology: Applied Technical Management; Culinary Arts; Early Childhood Care and Education; Hotel, Restaurant, and Tourism Management; Paralegal Studies; and Social Work Assistant.

 The associate of applied science degree program in Health Information Management Technology is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).

 The diploma and associate of applied science degree programs in Paramedicine are accredited by the Commission on Accreditation of Allied Health Programs (www.caahep.org) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).
-The addresses and telephone number is Commission on Accreditation of Allied Health Education Programs, 131 Park St. Clearwater, FL 33756, (727) 210-2350.
+The address and telephone number are Commission on Accreditation of Allied Health Education Programs, 131 Park St. Clearwater, FL 33756, (727) 210-2350.

-The associate of applied science degree program in Physical Therapist Assistant is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE) of the American Physical Therapy Association, 1111 North Fairfax Street, Alexandria, VA 22314; (703) 706-3254; email@example.com; http://www.capteonline.org.
+The associate of applied science degree program in Physical Therapist Assistant is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE) of the American Physical Therapy Association, 3030 Potomac Avenue, Suite 100, Alexandria, VA 22305-3085; (703) 706-3254; firstname.lastname@example.org; http://www.capteonline.org.

 The Radiography program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT), 20 North Wacker Drive, Suite 2850, Chicago, Illinois 60606-3182; (312) 704-5300; email@example.com; http://www.jrcert.org.

-The diploma and associate of applied science degree programs in Surgical Technology are accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), 1361 Park Street, Clearwater, FL 33765, upon recommendation by the Accreditation Review Committee on Education in Surgical Technology (ARC-ST).
+The associate of applied science degree program in Surgical Technology are accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), 1361 Park Street, Clearwater, FL 33765, upon recommendation by the Accreditation Review Committee on Education in Surgical Technology (ARC-ST).

 The associate of applied science degree program in Veterinary Technology is accredited by the American Veterinary Medical Association (AVMA), 1931 North Meacham Road, Suite 100, Schaumburg, IL 60173, as a program for educating veterinary technicians.